Summer Olympics and Paralympic Games Jobs

 The Summer Olympics are perhaps the most iconic of the Olympic games.
 Since the first summer games in Athens, Greece in 1896, the Winter, Paralympic and Youth games have been added, making the Summer Olympics the first and arguably the most popular of the Olympic games.

 The 2016 Summer Olympics and Paralympics were held in Rio.
 Since 1988, the Paralympics has been held in the same year and location as the Summer Olympics and so the 2016 Paralympics games were also held in Rio.

 Click here to access the official webpage of the 2020 Summer and Paralympics Games to be held in Tokyo, Japan.

 Planning for the Summer Olympics can take as long as nine years because of all the planning, scheduling, raising money and organization an event of this magnitude entails.
 As such, Tokyo had been planning and preparing for the games for years, with plenty of work still to do.
 This means there are a wealth of jobs available for full-time, part-time, temporary and volunteer workers who want to be involved in the Summer Games.

 The Summer Games is put on by two key organizations, The Organizing Committee and the Olympic Delivery Authority.
 Take a closer look at the two best avenues for finding jobs with the Summer Olympics in addition to a number of volunteer opportunities.

-The Rio Organizing Committee of the Olympic and Paralympics Games is the primary organization responsible for planning the 2016 games.
+The Tokyo Organizing Committee of the Olympic and Paralympics Games is the primary organization responsible for planning the 2020 games.
 During the games it is estimated that 100,000 people, including 70,000 volunteers, 3,000 permanent staff members and a large number of contractors will be employed through the committee.